-Vinicius Galvao is a reporter for Folha de San Paulo, Brazil's largest newspaper.
-When we spoke to him in April of last year, he described how the city looked in the days before the advertising ban.
+Vinicius Galvao is reporter for Folha de Sao Paulo, Brazil's largest newspaper, and he joins us now.
+Vinicius, welcome to the show.
+VINICIUS GALVAO: Oh, thank you.
+I appreciate it.
+It's my pleasure.
+BOB GARFIELD: I've seen photos of the city, and it's amazing to see this sprawling metropolis completely devoid of signage, completely devoid of logos and bright lights and so forth.
+What did Sao Paulo look like up until the ban took place?
 VINICIUS GALVAO: Sao Paulo's a very vertical city.
 That makes it very frenetic.
 You couldn't even realize the architecture of the old buildings, because all the buildings, all the houses were just covered with billboards and logos and propaganda.
 And there was no criteria.